Skip to main content Skip to footer

 Before

 Preparation is essential to the success of the entire application review process.
 CAC takes seriously our role in preparing panelists to serve as an extension of our team.
 Before the panel review meeting, CAC trains and sets expectations for panelists.
-All panelists review and score application and support materials in advance.

 During